Unfortunately, note-taking is an element of student life that you just can’t avoid…if you want to pass, that is.

 Follow the pace of your instructor and use abbreviations or symbols to help keep up.
 For instance, use arrows to indicate increases or decreases and initials for names.
 If you do happen to fall behind, leave space to fill in the blanks later and write question marks next to concepts you need to clarify or revisit later on.

-Focus on the key ideas such as a major events, people, formulas, or theories.
+Focus on key ideas such as major events, people, formulas, or theories.
 Pay particular attention to your professor’s body language, verbal inflections, or opening phrases to help you decipher which information is important.
 Instructors will frequently make comments like, “This is an important concept,” or, “Make sure you understand this.”
-This indicates that topic will most likely be found on a test or exam.
+This is a not-so-subtle hint that the topic will most likely be found on a test or exam.